 - .1 Arrange for temporary power required during construction for the proper execution of the Work and the safe and proper operating of power tools.
-Temporary power to be in accordance with Divisions 26, 27, and 28. - .2 Arrange for connection with the appropriate utility company.
-Pay costs for any required permits, for installation, maintenance, and removal. - .3 Pay for utility charge at prevailing rates. - .4 Abide by the rules of the Canadian Electrical Code. - .5 Maintain in good working order throughout the course of the Work.
+Temporary power to be in accordance with Divisions 26 and 28. - .2 Arrange for connection with the appropriate utility company.
+Pay costs for any required permits, for installation, maintenance, and removal. - .3 Pay for utility charge at prevailing rates. - .4 Abide by the rules of the Canadian Electrical Code. - .5 Temporary power and lighting shall be maintained in good working order throughout the course of the Work.